HENDERSON PICNIC

 DAWN PATROL: I love waking-up before the sun rises and getting after some crazy physical challenge.
 It’s something that I became extremely used to while living in the desert.
 A lot of my adventures started at 4:00 AM or just before sunset so that I could avoid the punishing temps and relentless sun that came with exploring the Mojave Desert in the warmer months.
 For this picnic I was up at 4:00 AM and out the door and in the saddle by 4:20 (not surprisingly).
 This photo was taken around 4:45 AM as I was making my way along the Union-Pacific RR Trail just outside of Downtown Henderson.

 LAKE LAS VEGAS SUNRISE: I covered the first bike leg in a little less then an hour and arrived to Lake Las Vegas just in time to watch the sunrise.
 I ended up stashing my bike and trailer on the Pontevecchio bridge (which took longer than expected) before pumping up my SUP and heading out on the lake.
-Technically, you are not allowed to bring outside water craft onto the lake, but the only other thig stirring at 5:30 AM out on the lake were the Coot birds and they weren’t gonna stop my attempt.
+Technically, you are not allowed to bring outside water craft onto the lake, but the only other thig stirring at 5:30 AM out on the lake were the Coot birds and they didn’t seem to care.

 OPEN WATER: There is no better place in the world to watch the sun rise then on the water and I got a front row view this morning.
 I made short work of the 2-mile paddle across the lake and set my sights on Closer Cove as my destination.
 It was a remote finger on the northern most point of the lake that got its name from all the real estate deals that got closed once potential buyers got a tour of the lake.
 Legend has it that once a buyer got a chance to experience the beauty of Lake Las Vegas from the water, they would sign whatever contract you put in front of them.